An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Global Well-posedness

 and then identify $\mu$ and $\mu_\Gamma$ as

 The above subsequential convergence results enable us to pass to the limit in the regularized system \eqref{ACH} as $\alpha \to 0^+$ to conclude that the limit functions $(\phi, \psi, \mu, \mu_\Gamma)$ satisfy the original system \eqref{CH} for a.e. $t\in (0,T)$.
-Moreover, the spatial regularity of $(\phi, \psi)$ can be improved by elliptic estimate.
+Moreover, the spatial regularity of $(\phi, \psi)$ can be improved by using elliptic estimates.
 Applying Lemma \ref{esLepH2} to the following system (cf. \eqref{lmu}--\eqref{lmug})

 we deduce that for a.e. $t\in (0,T)$,

 By assumption (\textbf{A1}), \eqref{esL2H1muhi}, \eqref{esL2H23muhi}, \eqref{esLiH2aa}, \eqref{esLiH2}, \eqref{esL2H3} and the Sobolev embedding theorem, we have

 In summary, we can conclude that the limit function $(\phi, \psi)$ is a global strong solution to the original problem \eqref{CH}.
 Besides, its regularity enables us to derive the energy identity \eqref{BELa}.